P-AGraham/PSI/Essay/Notes.md

 7. Combine magnetic monopole with charge monopole to get a notion cyclotron harmonic.
 Spherical harmonics should be the dual to monopole harmonics in some sens
 8. The dirac string of the monopole fom a topological deffect that can be gauged away.
 This defect is such that the manifold where the ising model is effectively studied is not $\mathbb{R}^3$ but $\mathbb{R}^3$ with a string deffect.
 9. Use a 4 dimensionnal quaternionic QFT as an "embeding theory" of the fuzzy sphere
+10. Thompson problem algorithm build on a non commutative geometry sequence to the original problem.
+11. Another way to discretize the sphere (golden ratio spiral): https://extremelearning.com.au/how-to-evenly-distribute-points-on-a-sphere-more-effectively-than-the-canonical-fibonacci-lattice/

 # Code